ConsciousCode/Snow/README.md

  - x - The object to minify.
  - tags - An object (same as ts for parse) used to strip names from named attributes in favor of implicit naming (to avoid this, pass {}).
  - f - Optional, an error first callback mostly used for Node compatibility (executes asynchronously - if not specified, minification returns synchronously).

+### snow.json.js
+Note that Snow JSON can represent -much- more than normal JSON, including all JS special constants (undefined, NaN, Infinity, etc), regexes, dates, HTML elements, infinitely recursive structures, and more.
+* tags - Tagset used by Snow JSON.
+* build - Build a JS object from a Snow JSON object.
+* stringify - Stringify a JS object into a Snow JSON object string representation.
+* minify - Stringify a JS object in the smallest possible representation.
+* parse - Convert a Snow JSON string representation to a JS object.